IBM/vision-tools/misc/migrationAides/designNotes.md

   1. There was a large version change in the mongoDBs when MVI moved into the OCP environment.
   2. There is not an easy way to do a live transfer from one mongoDB to another.

-Considering these factors, the database migration is performed by custom scripts (not mongo utilities) and is done in a backup and restore manner.
+Considering these factors, and the fact that we want control over how to handle duplicate key exceptions, the database migration is performed by custom scripts (not mongo utilities) and is done in a backup and restore manner.
 There will be one script to back up the collections that MVI cares about.
 The back up script will create a zip file containing the extracted collections.
 There wil also be a restore script that will take the back up zip file and restore it into the target mongoDB.
 By using this back up and restore, the issues with mongoDB version differences are avoided.

 The scripts will connect directly to the mongoDB server in the appropriate cluster (standalone or OCP).
 This means that a method to communicate directly with the mongoDB server is required.
 This will be accomplished using port